Dow, S&P 500 end at record highs; DirecTV up late

 The rally came despite a vote by pro-Russian rebels in favor of self-rule in eastern regions of the country in a referendum dismissed by Kiev and Western governments as illegal.
 The European Union is set to step up pressure on Russia by taking steps to extend sanctions to companies, as well as individuals.

-Hillshire Brands Co HSH.N agreed to buy Pinnacle Foods Inc (PF.N) in a deal valued at about $6.6 billion, including debt.
+Hillshire Brands Co agreed to buy Pinnacle Foods Inc in a deal valued at about $6.6 billion, including debt.
 Pinnacle surged 13.2 percent to $34.47 while Hillshire fell 3.2 percent to $35.76.

-After the bell, shares of DirecTV DTV.O rose 6.6 percent to $92.95 after a source said AT&T Inc (T.N) is in advanced talks to acquire the company.
+After the bell, shares of DirecTV rose 6.6 percent to $92.95 after a source said AT&T Inc is in advanced talks to acquire the company.

 About 5.8 billion shares changed hands on U.S. exchanges, below the 6.2 billion average for the month to date, according to data from BATS Global Markets.